2020 Mitsubishi ASX breaks cover at Geneva Motor Show

 The Mitsubishi ASX is an urban SUV with space for five passengers and a big boot (over 400-litres).
 It’s designed for family life, with dual ISOFIX points on the rear outermost seats and a false boot floor.
 Owners of the ASX claim it’s bulletproof, and while Mitsubishi could never name it as such, it certainly has a great reliability record.
 The 2011 ASX was given the maximum 5-star safety rating by Euro NCAP and the 2020 model is expected to follow suit, although a list of the safety assist systems hasn’t been announced yet.

-The order book for the new ASX will open autumn this year with the very first models expected to hit dealerships early 2020.
+The order book for the new ASX will open in autumn this year with the very first models expected to hit dealerships in early 2020.
+Come and visit us today.